NCERT Exemplar Class 12 Physics Solutions Chapter 15 Communication System

 Must read NCERT Notes subject wise

-Also Check NCERT Books and NCERT Syllabus here:
+Also, check the NCERT Books and NCERT Syllabus here:

-Question: Why is this chapter important?
+Q2.
+Why is this chapter important for exams?

 Students can understand the topic and also use the solutions as a way to refer to their own answers while practicing before the exam.